-Gifts in wills are special gifts, entrusted to us by those who share our values and vision for the future.
-They are critical to our work and the lives of women and children across the country.
+These special gifts, entrusted to us by those who share our values and vision for the future, are critical to our work and the lives of women and children across the country.

 No matter the size, your gift will be used to transform lives, strengthen life-saving services, and protect the rights and safety of survivors in the years ahead.

-We support survivors directly, and by listening to their voices we can understand where to use our influence to improve the way they are treated.
-We stand alongside survivors to fight for services that genuinely understand and respond to the needs of women.
+By listening to their voices we can understand where to use our influence to improve the way they are treated.
+We stand alongside survivors to fight for services and changes to the law that genuinely understand and respond to the needs of women.